She is NOT on the Tour Path.

 Unfortunately, the remaining adults were isolated in cement-bottom cages at LAAS for over 6 months without exercise or human contact.
 They were depressed, scared, and their muscles began to atrophy from lack of movement.
 They also developed skin issues from sitting in their own urine.
-Kabbalah began slipping away because of conditions at LAAS.
+Kabbalah, Mystique’s brother, began slipping away because of conditions at LAAS.
 Still involved and hoping to see a happy ending for these animals, Ms. Brooks contacted Wild Spirit and we began the process of helping with the rescue.
 Staff eventually went to California to plead with LAAS to release the wolfdogs to a vet for immediate medical care before we offered them their permanent home.
 Thankfully, they were finally taken to the fantastic organization, Veterinary Angels Medical Center, and began receiving life-saving treatments.

 Tragically, Mitzi had suffered too much and died several days after being released into her new habitat.
 Shomo was very nervous and underweight for several weeks but finally began to settle and grow stronger with consistent, healthy meals.
 Her name was changed to Mystique to give her a truly fresh start.
-Kabbalah adjusted much faster to life at Wild Spirit and his two puppies, Leia and Quinn, very quickly began to thrive as well.
+Kabbalah adjusted much faster to life at Wild Spirit and his three puppies, Leia, Lyca, and Quinn, very quickly began to thrive as well.
 The amount of time, money, and tireless fighting that went into this rescue is unfortunately very typical of this work.
 It is exhausting and can often seem hopeless, but when efforts pay off, the rewards are endless, especially for the animals in question.
 We are so grateful to Ms. Brooks, Ms. Krupa, Maureen Delaney of Delaney’s Dog, Veterinary Angels Medical Center, and everyone else who never gave up and donated their time and money to save the lives of these deserving rescues!